vohai611/haivo/content/project/2021-09-26-schedule-optimize-app-by-r-shiny/index.markdown

 This kind of problem is categorized as "Integer programming" and is able to solve by most solver such that Excel solver, AMPL, Lingo ...

-In R, there are a package `{ompr}` which allow user to write mixed integer linear programs directly in R on a mathematics way, it also possible to be programam with.
+In R, there are a package `{ompr}` which allow user to write mixed integer linear programs directly in R on a mathematics way, it also possible to be program with.
 This package than provide an API to multiple solver: GLPK, CPLEX, ...

 ### Web app interface

 `{shiny}` is exactly what I need.
-It provide a framework that makes it easy to build interactive web apps straight from R. The app could be host on shinyapps.io, dockerizing or hosted on any server with `{shinyserver}`.
+It provide a framework that makes it easy to build interactive web apps straight from R. The app could be host on shinyapps.io, dockerizing or on any server with the help of `{shinyserver}`.

 ## Summarise and future work